common-fate/sdk/.changeset/nine-impalas-attack.md

 "@common-fate/sdk": patch
 ---

-Add additional configuration to slack alerts to make review actions link to the web console.
+Add additional configuration to slack alerts to make the Approval action link to the web console to require SSO authentication.